-NASA has a long history of engaging in biosafety and biodefense (e.g., quarantine measures taken during the Apollo missions).
-The NASA Office of Planetary Protection works to prevent forward contamination (the transfer of organisms and other contamination from Earth to other celestial bodies) and backward contamination (the transfer of organisms and other contamination from other celestial bodies) and backward contamination (the transfer of organisms and other contamination from other celestial bodies) and backward contamination (the transfer of organisms and other contamination from other celestial bodies to Earth) as a result of spaceflight.
+NASA has a long history of engaging in biosafety and biodefense (e.g., quarantine measures taken during the Apollo missions).86 The NASA Office of Planetary Protection works to prevent forward contamination (the transfer of organisms and other contamination from Earth to other celestial bodies) and backward contamination (the transfer of organisms and other contamination from other celestial bodies to Earth) as a result of spaceflight.
 The NASA Office of the Chief Medical Officer works to ensure the health and safety of astronauts during spaceflight and extraterrestrial exploration.
-The NASA Biosafety Review Board works to identify, evaluate, control, and prevent biological hazards in accordance with health and safety regulations.
-NASA assesses and assigns a biosafety level to all payloads containing biological materials.
-The Biosafety Review Board also establishes requirements to identify and assess biohazardous materials in payloads and ground-based experiments.
-Still, NASA can and should do more.
+The NASA Biosafety Review Board works to identify, evaluate, control, and prevent biological hazards in accordance with health and safety regulations.87 NASA assesses and assigns a biosafety level to all payloads containing biological materials.
+The Biosafety Review Board also establishes requirements to identify and assess biohazardous materials in payloads and ground-based experiments.88 Still, NASA can and should do more.

 Much of the technology NASA develops and uses to protect astronauts from infection, sterilize environments, and detect life forms also have applications for biodefense (e.g., technologies that improve indoor air quality or biodetection).
 Biosafety technologies developed for space travel likely have significant applications to biodefense on Earth.
-Congress mandated that NASA transfer technology for civilian use, but other federal departments and agencies are often not aware of the NASA technology transfer program, capabilities, and potential contributions to biodefense.
+Congress mandated that NASA transfer technology for civilian use, but other federal departments and agencies are often not aware of the NASA technology transfer program,89 capabilities, and potential contributions to biodefense.